fusioncharts/dev_centre_docs/getting-started/aspnet/your-first-chart-using-aspnet.md

     }]
 }
 ```

 > Different types of charts in FusionCharts expect different JSON formats, based on their grouping.
-Explore different JSON formats, for example, [single-series](https://www.fusioncharts.com/dev/chart-guide/standard-charts/line-area-and-column-charts), [multi-series](https://www.fusioncharts.com/dev/chart-guide/standard-charts/multi-series-charts), and [combination](https://www.fusioncharts.com/dev/chart-guide/standard-charts/combination-charts) charts.
+Explore different JSON formats, for example,  [single-series](https://www.fusioncharts.com/dev/chart-guide/standard-charts/line-area-and-column-charts),[multi-series](https://www.fusioncharts.com/dev/chart-guide/standard-charts/multi-series-charts), [combination](https://www.fusioncharts.com/dev/chart-guide/standard-charts/combination-charts) charts.

 In the above JSON data:

-* Create the `chart` object to define the elements of the chart.
+- Create the `chart` object to define the elements of the chart.

+- Set the `caption` and `subcaption` of the chart.

+- Set the value of `xAxisName` attribute to **Country**(first column of the table).

-* Specify the `label` and `value` of each column within the `data` array.
+- Set the value of `yAxisName` attribute to **Reserves**(second column of the table).

+- In the `data` array, create objects for each row and specify the `label` attribute to represent the Country.
+For example, **Venezuela**.

+- Similarly, specify the `value` attribute to set the value of Oil Reserves in respective countries.
+For example, **290K** for **Venezuela**.

+- Set the `numberSuffix` attribute to set the unit of the values.

+- Set the `theme` attribute to apply the predefines themes to the chart.

-Both the chart object and the data array contain a set of key-value pairs known as attributes.
+Both the chart object and the data array contain a set of key-value pairs known as **attributes**.
 These attributes are used to set the functional and cosmetic properties of the chart.

-Now that you have converted the tabular data to JSON format, let's see how to render the chart.
+Now that you have the data in JSON format, let's see how to render the chart.

 ## Render the Chart